Skip to main content

 Action steps

-An action step is a lightweight step type designed to display pipeline-level actions in a dedicated place within the workflow tree.
-Under the hood it is a static pipeline with no child steps and no history.
+An action step is a lightweight step type designed to display workflow-level actions in a dedicated place within the workflow tree.
+Under the hood it is a static workflow with no child steps and no history.
 Action steps are always included in the back/next navigation sequence.

-Use action steps with visibleOn to route actions from an outer pipeline to the action step, giving them their own card-based UI.
+Use action steps with visibleOn to route actions from an outer workflow to the action step, giving them their own card-based UI.

 Optional